NathJarvis/NathJarvis/README.md

 I'm a passionate developer with a strong interest in web development, open-source contributions, and continuously learning new technologies.
 I enjoy solving complex problems and building innovative solutions.

-- 🔭 I’m currently working on [Project Name](project URL)
+- 🔭 I’m currently working on a chatbot for Python.
-- 🌱 I’m currently learning [Technology/Language]
+- 🌱 I’m currently learning Python, Java, C/C#/C++.
-- 👯 I’m looking to collaborate on [Type of Projects]
+- 👯 I’m looking to collaborate on any type of project, feel free to reach out to me!
-- 🤔 I’m looking for help with [Specific Area or Project]
+- 🤔 I’m looking for friends that are likeminded people who want to work together and have fun!
-- 💬 Ask me about [Area of Expertise]
 - 📫 How to reach me: [Email Address]
-- ⚡ Fun fact: [Something Interesting About You]
+- ⚡ Fun fact: I used to work in electrical engineering before starting my CS degree and coding!

 ## Skills